 Whether it’s for your marriage or you’re helping other marriages, using this guide you’ll get to talk through vital issues, like how you see human nature, relationships, orientation towards time (history) and activity, and how you express yourself.
-Talking through this is going to lead to much deeper understanding of each other and will result in deeper connection.
+Talking through this is going to lead to a much deeper understanding of each other and will result in a deeper connection.
 If you’re not a patron yet, you can get this by becoming a patron of The Marriage Podcast for Smart People.

 Now let’s look at how interracial couples can work on communication.
 Cross cultural communication is interesting, especially in light of the pursue-withdraw cycle that we talk about on our show from time to time.
 A study from 2006[viii] interviewed 363 participants from different countries (Brazil, Italy, Taiwan and the USA) about communication style and satisfaction.
 Findings were the same across cultures: